jkerns128/dota-2-match-analysis/README.md

 </div>
 <body>
 <p>As expected, Meepo is an outlier in the dataset.
-Batrider is the second point, a hero that I wouldn't have guessed is so toxic.
-Batrider is a </p>
+Batrider is the second point, a hero that I wouldn't have guessed is so toxic.</p>
 </body>

 <h2> Conclusions Gathered and Further Research </h2>